ChaosRez/6gn-functions/README.md

 docker compose  up -d --build
 ```

+## MQTT QoS
+The UAV clients should use a QoS level of 0 for sending updates.
+But the Release function should use QoS level 1.
+The release message should be sent with a unique identifier to prevent the UAVs from executing the release command multiple times.

+`qos=0`: At most once delivery (default).
+The message is sent once with no guarantee of delivery.
+`qos=1`: At least once delivery.
+The broker acknowledges receipt of the message.
+If the acknowledgment is not received within a timeout, the client will resend the message.
+`qos=2`: Exactly once delivery.
+This ensures that the message is delivered exactly once to the subscribers.
+It involves a more complex handshaking process between the client and the broker.

+## Secutiry and Performance Considerations
+- Mongodb and Mosquitto are not secure by default.
+You should add authentication and authorization.
+- tinyFaaS functions supposed not to be available from internet.
+They are not supposed to be called by anyone but the ingester.
+- functions and ingester will send all trace samples to jaeger by default.
+You may want to change the sampling rate or disable it.

 ## Copyright Notice
 For any usage, modifications, or distribution, please contact the project maintainer and repository owner at malekabbasi@tu-berlin.de.
 All rights reserved.